-- All of the class materials, including lecture slides, supplemental readings, assignments, and grades, will be posted on D2L (http://d2l.pdx.edu). - It is your responsibility to check D2L and your email regularly to stay informed for the course, and to track your progress.
+- All of the class materials, including lecture slides, supplemental readings, assignments, and grades, will be posted on Canvas (http://canvas.pdx.edu). - It is your responsibility to check Canvas and your email regularly to stay informed for the course, and to track your progress.